ChaosNyaruko/ChaosNyaruko/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on P2P-CDN scheduling with Go.
+- 🔭 Trying to be a decent educational streamer.
 - 🌱 I’m currently learning Rust/Blockchain/Web3/Generative AI..., and by now only gotten all superficial knowledge.
-- 👯 I’m trying to maintain my personal tools written in Go, one of which is the [ondict](https://github.com/ChaosNyarkuo/ondict).
-PRs and issues are welcome!
+- 👯 I’m trying to write my personal tools.
+Most of them are just designed for my own workflow(not suitable for everyone).
+You can use them accordingly.
-- 🤔 I’m looking for help with good ways to learn ML/LLM/Rust/Web3..., and ENGLISH!
+- 🤔 I'm a Chinglish speaker.
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: cabbageparadise@gmail.com, and [my personal blog](https://blog.freecloud.dev)
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: I'm insterested in many things, but not so good at most of them. :(
+- ⚡ Don't be kidnapped by others.